pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-applicationcustomizer-get.md

 ## Options

 `-t, --title [title]`
-: The title of the Application Customizer.
+: The title of the application customizer.
 Specify either `title`, `id`, or `clientSideComponentId`.

 `-i, --id [id]`
-: The product id of the Application Customizer.
+: The product id of the application customizer.
 Specify either `title`, `id`, or `clientSideComponentId`.

 `-c, --clientSideComponentId  [clientSideComponentId]`
 : The Client Side Component Id (GUID) of the application customizer.
 Specify either `title`, `id`, or `clientSideComponentId`.